-- •exposed undergarments - •sagging pants - •see-through or excessively short, tight or revealing clothes - bare midriff or strapless shirts - ·clothing with lewd, indecent or vulgar messages or illustrations - clothing that advertises products or services illegal to minors - hats or other secular head coverings - •chains, spikes or other accessories that could be perceived as or used as a weapon - •clothing that violates the school system's policies against gang and gang-related activities
+- exposed undergarments - sagging pants - see-through or excessively short, tight or revealing clothes - bare midriff or strapless shirts - clothing with lewd, indecent or vulgar messages or illustrations - clothing that advertises products or services illegal to minors - hats or other secular head coverings - chains, spikes or other accessories that could be perceived as or used as a weapon - clothing that violates the school system's policies against gang and gang-related activities - In the building and classrooms, hoodie shirts and sweatshirts may not be worn with the hood up.

 Principals may use their discretion in implementing the dress code, including making reasonable accommodations on the basis of your student's religious beliefs or medical conditions.
 To help keep our students focused on learning without distractions, we expect each one to dress appropriately.
 Our code of student conduct prohibits disruptive, provocative, revealing, profane, vulgar, offensive, obscene or unsafe clothing or bodily appearances.

-For more information, see Board Policy 6410: Code of Student Conduct.
+For more information, see Board Policy 4309: Code of Student Conduct.